Hong Kong Club: History

-The club was historically described as the seat of real power in Hong Kong.
+The Club was historically described as the seat of real power in Hong Kong.
 It was a place where the governor and senior civil servants would hold discussions with business elites.
-In 1877, the club witnessed an intrusion by a British soldier who was enraged by the privileges of the official and merchant classes.
+In 1877, the Club witnessed an intrusion by a British soldier who was enraged by the privileges of the official and merchant classes.
 The lone assailant wandered into the club brandishing a sword, swinging it at the lamps and chandeliers, and menacing members saying "You're one of them".

-The club moved into new premises on Jackson Road in 1897, and the old premises became a home for the short-lived 'New Club', a residential club whose members were almost entirely master mariners.
+The Club moved into its second-generation clubhouse on Jackson Road in 1897, and the former premises became home for the short-lived 'New Club', a residential club whose members were almost entirely master mariners.
+The current clubhouse, remaining at 1 Jackson Road, represents the third-generation Club's premises.

 Governor Sir Cecil Clementi (1925–1930) believed the club to be too exclusive, and suggested abolishing it and replacing it with a club whose membership would be open to all races.

-In the late 1970s, the club was said to be running at a deficit.
-In 1978, it recorded a deficit of HK$200,000 after including investment income of HK$883,000, and members accused the general committee of poor management.

-In May 1981, a group of members fighting to preserve the Victorian clubhouse built in 1897 called an emergency general meeting with a motion to wind up the club and distribute its assets.
+In May 1981, a group of members trying to preserve the Victorian clubhouse built in 1897 called an extraordinary general meeting with a motion to wind up the Club and distribute its assets.
 The motion was rejected by a 451–147 vote.

-In 2016, the club set out its history in a book entitled Kindred Spirits.
+In 2016, the Club set out its history in a book entitled Kindred Spirits.

+In 2026, the Club celebrated its 180th Anniversary, marking a significant milestone in its distinguished history.

 Membership

 Rules of membership were strict: Membership was restricted to British merchants and civil servants, women and people of unsuitable background being banned.

 Membership remained exclusive to Europeans until the membership rules were eased in the late 1970s.
 Some parts of the club premises were off-limits to women.
 One former member is quoted as saying "there was nothing in the rules to say that Chinese couldn't join.
 It had simply been understood that you didn't put a Chinese up for membership".
 There were reportedly only a few Chinese members as recently as in the early 1980s.
 The Sex Discrimination Ordinance, which came into force in 1996, eventually forced its doors open to women.

-The club reportedly had 1,218 members on its membership register in 1981.
-In 2007, the club had some 1,400 members, of which 70% are expatriates.
+The Club reportedly had 1,218 members on its membership register in 1981.
+In 2007, the Club had some 1,400 members, of which 70% are expatriates.

-At the end of 2023 the club had approximately 1,500 resident members and approximately 240 full-time staff.
+In 2026, the Club has approximately 1,600 resident members and approximately 270 full-time staff.

-In 2015 the club established The Hong Kong Club Foundation for charitable purposes to which the club has donated over HK$50 million to date.
-The foundation is separately managed from the club and John Budge has served as its chairman since its establishment.
+In 2015, the Club established The Hong Kong Club Foundation for charitable purposes.
+The Foundation is separately managed from the Club and John Budge has served as its chairman since its establishment.
+Each year, HKCF supports non-governmental organisations in Hong Kong, focusing on the elderly, disadvantaged youth and the ethnically diverse.